offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-But that type is composed of 3 other types:
+But, that type is composed of 3 other types:

  * `int`, which is the return type.
  * `long`, which is the first parameter type.